 Medieval archers were medieval soldiers who were skilled in the use of bow and arrow.
-They were an inevitable part of every military and served a very important part during both defence and attack.
+They were an inevitable part of every military and served a very important part during both defense and attack.

-In 1252, first medieval archery law was passed in England according to which all men between the ages of 15 and 60 were to train themselves in archery.
+In 1252, the first medieval archery law was passed in England according to which all men between the ages of 15 and 60 were to train themselves in archery.

-One of the most famous battles where medieval archers played an important role was the Battle of the Hastings, which the Norman King William killed the King of England, Harold, and began a new era in the history of England.
+One of the most famous battles where medieval archers played an important role was the Battle of the Hastings, in which the Norman King William killed the King of England, Harold, and began a new era in the history of England.

 During this battle, the medieval archers started the action ahead of the army.
 Similarly, another major battle in which longbowmen played an important part was the Battle of Agincourt.

 Medieval archers were a very important part of every medieval army and special attention was paid to the training of medieval archers.
 Archers used in medieval battles would be crossbowmen and longbowmen.
 The Crossbow was easier to use compared to the longbow, it was accurate and powerful up to 400 yards, and fired bolts instead of arrows that could penetrate armour.
 The longbow fired a bodkin tipped arrow and could be effective up to around 200 – 300 yards but had a faster firing rate of around 10-12 arrows per minute.